Seven Ways You Can Increase Your Sperm Count

 September 16, 2021

-Time to get your swimmers moving and staying afloat?
+If you find yourself googling “How To Keep Testicles Healthy?”
 Here are seven simple things you should add to your to-do list that can help.

 Male infertility accounts for 40–50% of infertility.
 It affects approximately 7% of all men.
 It is due to low sperm production, abnormal sperm function or blockages that prevent the delivery of sperm.
 Illnesses, injuries, chronic health problems, lifestyle choices and other factors can play a role in causing male infertility.
 Follow these seven simple methods to help reduce issues with sperm production, function and quality.